South East Strategic Reservoir Option (SESRO)

 Securing planning consent

 To inform the design proposals for the reservoir, we’re carrying out a range of surveys to build a thorough understanding of the local geology.
 This includes ground investigations and a clay compaction trial to understand how the strength and water content of the local Kimmeridge clay changes when it’s compacted.
-We’ll share further updates on the progress of our works throughout the course of the year.

-We will begin the clay compaction trial in Summer 2024.
-It will take between 6 and 12 months to complete, depending on weather conditions.
 You can find out more about the clay compaction trial and our ground investigations here.

 How to find out more